-Your violin (viola, cello, bass),
+Your violin (viola, cello),

 carefully made with special woods and tools by skilled craftspeople, needs

 special care to keep it in good playing condition.
-Given proper treatment, violin family
+Given proper treatment, these

 instruments should outlive their owners.
 Indeed, instruments from the 18th